 One of the showstoppers in the islands is the giant tortoise, found lumbering along trails of reserves on San Cristobal, Santa Cruz, and Isabela Islands and beside roads around the archipelago.
 The Charles Darwin Visitor Center is home to a tortoise breeding center-many of those raised here are released on islands whose populations became extinct after being hunted for food and oil by generations of residents and passing ships.

 Blue-Footed Boobies are a favorite of travelers in the islands.
-The comical birds mating ritual is a thing of beauty-males and females court each other with clumsy dances, gifts, and a distinct whistle-which combined make a whimsical spectacle worth the trip to see.
+The comical birds mating ritual is a thing of beauty-males and females court each other with clumsy dances, gifts, and a distinct whistle-which combined to make a whimsical spectacle worth the trip to see.
 One of the biggest colonies of the endemic birds is on North Seymour, and they are also spotted on both the inhabited an uninhabited islands of the archipelago.

 North Seymour Island is also home to the largest colony of Magnificant Frigatebirds in the islands.
 The impressive black feathered birds have their own mating ritual-males inflate their pouches to the size of basketballs to attract potential mates.

-Galapagos penguins are often described as the odd bird out in the islands, being the only one of their kind south of the equator.
+Galapagos penguins are often described as the odd bird out in the islands, is the only one of their kind south of the equator.
 Smaller than others of their species found around the world, the aquatic penguins live close to the water around Isabela and Bartolome islands-often joining snorkelers and sea lions in the water while swimming after small fish in the water.

 For many, the Galapagos Islands wildlife opens up and renews a connection with nature that changes the way they see the world.
-For more information about options for discovering one of the most remote and profound regions of the world, contact a member of our team.